 A business attorney who specializes in Florida employment law can alert you to any additional requirements and help you stay in compliance.

-Florida is one of a small handful of states that doesn’t charge a state income tax.
+As we mentioned briefly above, Florida is one of a small handful of states that doesn’t charge a state income tax.
 This means that owners of a Florida LLC don’t have to pay any state income taxes on their share of the business’s profits.
 This can be a big advantage for those forming an LLC in Florida.

 The state of Florida does require LLCs to e-file an annual report.
 The purpose of the annual report is to update the business information on file with the Division of Corporations.
 The report is due between January 1 and May 1 of each year to avoid late fees.
 If not filed by the third Friday in September, your LLC could lose the authority to operate in Florida.
 The report should be accompanied by a filing fee, which is currently $138.75.